 Noise chapters are used in large scale developments.
 These form part of an Environmental Impact Assessment (EIA) covered by its own regulations.

 Any existing noise and vibration problems may also require an impact assessment.
 This would be used to review issues and complaints.

 Or they can be used when applying for, or renewing, an environmental permit.
 The Government provides specific impact assessment guidance here.
 It covers computer modelling or spreadsheet calculations.

 What do impact assessments include?

-- Calculations of future levels.
-This can include environmental noise modelling .
+- Calculate future levels, this can include environmental noise modelling

-- Link impacts to policy, standards and guidance.
+- Link any impacts seen in the data to policy, standards, and guidance

-- Review of reduction measures for a sustainable development.
+- Review reduction measures or mitigation measures we need for a sustainable development

 Can't find what you're looking for?
 Request a call back